xinyee20/tp/docs/UserGuide.md

 --------|------------------
 `command` | This indicates a technical term, which you can find out more in [Command syntax and usage](#323-command-syntax-and-usage).
-_GUI_ | This indicates a graphical component, such as a button, layout format and text input box. ℹ | This indicates a note.
+_GUI_ | This indicates a graphical component, such as a button, layout format and text input box.
+:memo: | This indicates a note.
-💡 | This indicates a tip.
+:bulb: | This indicates a tip.
-⚠ | This indicates a warning.
+:warning: | This indicates a warning.

 #### 3.2.3.
 Command syntax and usage